Stoner19/stuff/README.md

 # optipool.py

-optipool.py v 0.12 to be used with Python3.5
+optipool.py to be used with Python3.5

 Optimized CPU-miner for Bismuth cryptocurrency dev pool mining only